Unusual Perspectives of St. Mark's Basilica: guided visit of the Museum with access to the terrace

 Access to St Mark’s Museum is via a rather steep staircase, therefore the tour is not recommended for wheelchair users and/or people with mobility impairments.

-At the end of the guided tour you can remain inside the Basilica and continue the visit on your own.
-Please note that St. Mark's Basilica closes at 5.00 pm.
+At the end of the guided tour you can stay inside the Museum to continue the visit at leisure, bearing in mind that the Basilica closes at 17.45.

 A visit to St Mark’s Basilica is a must for those who come on holiday to Venice and an in-depth guided tour is the best way not to miss one of Venice’s most famous landmarks.